Ultimate 5-Day Budapest Itinerary: Top Tips & Must-See Attractions

 Buda Castle

-Don't Miss the Fishermen's Bastion
+Don’t miss the Fishermen’s Bastion

 Fisherman's Bastion